Literacy Coalition of Palm Beach County

-The Literacy Coalition of Palm Beach County is a nonprofit organization headquartered in Boynton Beach, Florida.
+The Literacy Coalition of Palm Beach County is a nonprofit organization headquartered in Boynton Beach, Florida, United States.
 Its stated mission is to improve literacy in Palm Beach County.
 One in seven adults in Palm Beach County is unable to read and understand information found in books, newspapers, magazines, brochures and manuals.
 The organization's operates with the assistance of over 9,000 volunteers.
 In 2013, the Literacy Coalition provided services to more than 25,000 adults, to children and families.

 History

 Representatives of business, government, libraries, the school district, the media, literacy providers and other community groups established the Literacy Coalition of Palm Beach County in 1989.
 In 1990, a Literacy Hotline was established as a single contact point for volunteer tutors and adult learners.
 In 1991, the first Love of Literacy luncheon fundraiser was held.
 In 1997, Literacy AmeriCorps began with funding from the Corporation for Community and National Service for the purpose of recruiting, training, placing, and supervising members to perform literacy tutoring with adults, children, youth and families throughout Palm Beach County.
 Also in 1997, the Literacy Coalition participated in the America Reads Pilot Program, as one of 15 national sites to involve volunteers with reading to at-risk elementary and preschool children.
-Additional initiatives with which the organization has maintained involvement include Care to Read, Early Reading First, Reach Out and Read, Read Together Palm Beach County, Village Readers Program, though which thousands of Palm Beach County residents have benefited.
+The organization has maintained involvement with initiatives including Care to Read, Early Reading First, Reach Out and Read, Read Together Palm Beach County, Village Readers Program, through which thousands of Palm Beach County residents have benefited.

-Community Partners
+Community partners

 Community partners include Ann Norton Sculpture Gardens, ASPIRA, Adopt-a-Family of the Palm Beaches, Barbara Bush Foundation for Family Literacy, Boys Town South Florida, Center for Family Services of Palm Beach County, Children's Services Council of Palm Beach County, City of Boynton Beach, City of Delray Beach, City of Greenacres, City of West Palm Beach, Cultural Council of Palm Beach County, Farmworker Children's Council, Guatemalan-Maya Center, Gulfstream Goodwill's Transitions to Life Academy, Health Care District of Palm Beach County, Hispanic Human Resources, Lynn University, Max M. Fisher Boys and Girls Club, Norton Museum of Art, Salvation Army, Palm Beach Atlantic College, Palm Beach State College, School District of Palm Beach County, Take Stock in Children, United Way of Palm Beach County, Quantum Foundation, WXEL TV 42, and YMCA of Boynton Beach.

-Partnerships with local municipal and county libraries have been established with Boca Raton Public Library, Boynton Beach City Library, Mandel Public Library of West Palm Beach, as well as the Palm Beach County Library System.
+Partnerships with local municipal and county libraries have been established with Boca Raton Public Library, Boynton Beach City Library, Mandel Public Library of West Palm Beach, and the Palm Beach County Library System.

 Events

-Love of Literacy Luncheon

-The Love of Literacy Luncheon began as the annual awareness and fundraising event for the Coalition with speakers through the years such as Former First Lady Barbara Bush, Danny Glover, Henry Winkler, Wally Amos, Walter Anderson, LeVar Burton, Retired Senator Paul Simon, Sean Astin, Melissa Gilbert, Ben Carson, Ann Patchett, Byron Pitts, Linda Wirthheimer, Pat Conroy, and Brad Meltzer.
+The Love of Literacy Luncheon began as the annual awareness and fundraising event.
+Speakers have included former First Lady Barbara Bush, Danny Glover, Henry Winkler, Wally Amos, Walter Anderson, LeVar Burton, retired Senator Paul Simon, Sean Astin, Melissa Gilbert, Ben Carson, Ann Patchett, Byron Pitts, Linda Wirthheimer, Pat Conroy, and Brad Meltzer.